 Does this mean I can never eat sugar again?

 Many healthy foods like fruits and vegetables contain natural sugars that your body needs to thrive.
 So we shouldn’t kick sugar out of the picture altogether just because it’s known to correlate with getting cavities.
 Foods high in sugars like most desserts and candies should be avoided and kept to a minimum.
-Too much of these foods will increase your risk for developing cavities.
+Too much of these foods will increase your risk of developing cavities.

 How can you prevent cavities when you have a sweet tooth?